stpierre/crashes/README.rst

 ===========

 Render a template that includes an explanation of the results in long form.
-Currently that template is a Pelican input file, so Pelican must be run to generate the final site.
+Currently that template is a Jinja2 template, so Jinja2 must be run to generate the final site.

 Configuration
 =============